-Which African-American car designer worked on the team of Ford Motor Company in designing the 2003 Lincoln Navigator and Expedition?
-Earl Lucas....
+Which African-American car designer lead the design team for the Ford Motor Company in designing the 2010 Ford Taurus SHO, 2003 Lincoln Navigator and Expedition?

 Earl Lucas (1970- ), was born in Dallas, Texas.
 He went to Booker T. Washington High School and was in the arts program.
 Initially, he was interested in the 3-D process of making jewelry with metal at the College for Creative Studies in Detroit, Michigan.
 Two years into the program, he switched from a crafts major to industrial design.
 However, he liked the field of transportation.